Salka Sól Eyfeld

-Salka Sól Eyfeld (born 18 April 1988), sometimes known simply as Salka Sól, is an Icelandic singer, actress, voice actress, radio host and TV-presenter.
+Salka Sól Eyfeld Hjálmarsdóttir (born 18 April 1988), sometimes known simply as Salka Sól, is an Icelandic singer, actress, voice actress, radio host and TV-presenter.
 She is known as the front figure of bands AmabAdamA and Reykjavíkurdætur and for her role as Soffía, Hjörtur's new girlfriend, in Trapped.

 Early life

 Salka Sól was born in Reykjavík, Iceland but moved to Kópavogur when she was 7 years old.
 She never really found her place in Kópavogur and was bullied in school.

-She is the daughter of actor and voice actor Hjálmar Hjálmarson.
+She is the daughter of actor and voice actor Hjálmar Hjálmarsson.
 She is the eldest of three children two brothers (b.1993), (b.2001).
-She once said in an interview that she never intended to become an actor when she was a child, but rather a teacher, like her mother.
+Despite starting acting at an early age, she once said in an interview that she never intended to become an actor when she was a child, but rather a teacher, like her mother.
 Although it was great fun knowing her father was one of the Icelandic voices of Toy Story and seeing him on TV in the annual New Year's Eve sketch show Áramótaskaupið.

 When Salka Sól was in middle school, she joined the school band.
 In breaks, she would try out different instruments and teach herself to play them.

 She went to Fjölbrautarskólinn í Breiðholti and won the school's singing contest.
 At college, she was involved in musicals and plays.

 After college, she moved to London to study acting musicianship.
 She was the first Icelander to receive a bachelor's degree in that subject.